saikrishnayadav764/smoke_frontend/README.md

 ## Backend API Repository

-The backend API code for this application is there at [Smoke API](https://github.com/saikrishnayadav764/smoke_backend).
+The backend API code for this application is there at [Smoke API Code](https://github.com/saikrishnayadav764/smoke_backend).
 Below are the available endpoints:

 ### Endpoints